+exchanged more program also

+syringes during doubled betwee

+COVID-19 than we February and

+did beforehand."
+April."

-We actually exchanged more syringes during COVID-19 than we did beforehand." " The naloxone program also doubled between February and April."
-"We had a lot of folks that said, 'I was able to go to Walgreens and buy my own supplies and I can't do that anymore,' and [they] had never accessed syringe services from a harm reduction agency before."
+" We had a lot of folks that said, 'I was able to go to Walgreens and buy my own supplies and I can't do that anymore,' and [they] had never accessed syringe services from a harm reduction agency before."